-Toilet use is a key outcome variable with a sizeable potential for self-report bias.
-Some possible reasons for this include: i) SBM and the governments' push towards toilet use, incentivising all respondents to report socially desirable behaviour; ii) selection of households based on toilet characteristics may have revealed the objectives of the study to respondents.
+Toilet use is a key outcome variable, with a sizeable potential for self-report bias.
+Some possible reasons for this include: (1) SBM and the government's push towards toilet use, incentivising all respondents to report socially desirable behaviour; and (2) selection of households based on toilet characteristics may have revealed the objectives of the study to respondents.